minji-yoo-accounting/llm-trust-issue/README.md

 How Much Should We Trust LLM-Based Measures for Accounting and Finance Research?
 ==
-Code for the paper "How Much Should We Trust LLM-Based Measures for Accounting and Finance Research?" by Minji Yoo (The Wharton School, University of Pennsylvania)
+Code repository for the paper "How Much Should We Trust LLM-Based Measures for Accounting and Finance Research?" by Minji Yoo (The Wharton School, University of Pennsylvania)

 Paper: [Add SSRN Link]